- Basic Video Techniques for Digital Scholarship

 A blog is a searchable list of postings displayed in reverse chronological order (most recent first).
 Blackboard allows you to create multiple blogs in each course.
-You can create blogs that are open to all students in the class, or blogs for specific groups.
-You can also use the Private Journal blog option that will create a blog for each student that is visible only to them and to you as the Instructor.
+You can create blogs that are open to all students in the class, individual student blogs, or blogs for specific groups.
+You have the option to set up more than one blog for the students in a class.

 Why Use Blogs?